lmullen/americas-public-bible/website/content/essay/most-quoted/index.md

 {{% fig-verse ref="Exodus 20:15" caption=`Quotation of this part of the Ten Commandments shows an episodic deviation from the baseline rate.` %}}

 The other key text often quoted, sometimes together as a passage and sometimes as individual verses, was the Lord's Prayer.
 The Lord's Prayer tended to be a steadily quoted verse, though individual verses in the Lord's Prayer had their own peaks.
 Below is the chart for {{% vv "Matthew 6:9" %}}, which is more or less the baseline for all of the verses in the Lord's Prayer, and which shows a roughly constant rate of quotation throughout the century.
-However, you can consult the pages for other verses, including {{% vv "Matthew 6:9" %}}, {{% vv "Matthew 6:10" %}}, {{% vv "Matthew 6:11" %}}, {{% vv "Matthew 6:12" %}}, and {{% vv "Matthew 6:13" %}} to see the different peaks individual verses had.
+However, you can consult the pages for other verses, including {{% vv "Matthew 6:10" %}}, {{% vv "Matthew 6:11" %}}, {{% vv "Matthew 6:12" %}}, and {{% vv "Matthew 6:13" %}} to see the different peaks individual verses had.

 **Rank 13.** {{% vv "Matthew 6:9" %}}.
 "After this manner therefore pray ye: Our Father which art in heaven, Hallowed be thy name."